ravichandanrc/Emergency-Food-Security-Fund-project/README.md

 grayscale, and all images were normalized to a constant aspect ratio.

 The widths of the column headers remained the same across each segment and were computed for extraction.
-The heights, however, varied as the number of data records vary across each page.
+The heights, however, varied as the number of data records varied across each page.
 The varying heights are computed by taking the height of the first row and the difference in height between each row until it reaches the end of the page.
 While Pytesseract was used to get the data from the image and convert it to an editable text format, EasyOCR was found to be the best tool